 - As a resident of Great Britain, you can keep using your existing license for a year after becoming a resident.
 You will then need to apply for a provisional driver’s license and take a theoretical and practical driving test.

-How to Exchange Your Driver’s License for a British Driving Licence
+How to Exchange Your Driver’s License for a British Driving License

 To exchange your license, you must meet the following conditions:

-- You must be a resident of Great Britain, i.e. have lived for at least l85 days at a permanent address in the country between April 6 and April 5 the following year (the tax year).
+- You must be a resident of Great Britain, i.e. have lived for at least 183 days at a permanent address in the country between April 6 and April 5 the following year (the tax year).
 You also qualify if your only home was in the UK and you spent at least 30 days there in the tax year.

-- Your old, foreign license must still be valid.
+- Your foreign license must still be valid.

 - You must be willing to surrender your old license to the DVLA.